 The historic heritage of the Cíes Islands

-In addition to their enormous natural value, the Cíes Islands stand out for their extremely interesting cultural and historic value.
+In addition to their enormous natural beauty of the Cíes Islands, the Cíes Islands stand out for their extremely interesting cultural and historic value.

 On these islands, there are archaeological remains from the Palaeolithic and Neolithic eras.
 They are strong evidence of the existence of human settlements in prehistoric times.
 The oldest is “As Hortas”, from the Bronze Age, situated on Monte Faro.
 The amphoras found in this area provide us with information about how people lived and about their diet, based mainly on seafood and fish.
 The island is also home to the remains of the San Estevo monastery, proof of the fact that monastic orders lived here in the Middle Ages.